May 17, 2016

 The 2016 Budget was approved by the Board of Directors on December 3, 2015.
 The outcome of Proposition 1 (the ballot measure to increase sales and use tax to fund expanded transit service), was still unknown during the budget's preparation, so it is based on existing revenue sources to make sure expenditures are covered by revenue sources already in place.

-An amended 2016 Budget will be presented to the board later in the year.
-It will account for the new revenue stream Proposition 1 will bring, as well as outline major service increases for September 2016.
+An amended 2016 Budget was presented on May 5, 2016 to the Board of Directors.
+It accounts for the new revenue stream Proposition 1 will bring, as well as outline major service increases for September 2016.

 Previous years' financial documents are available below.